shekkizh/research-agent/README.md

 ### Running the Application

 1. Start the backend server in one terminal:

    ```
    uvicorn api:app --reload
    ```

 2. Start the frontend development server in another terminal:

    ```
    cd frontend
    npm run dev
    ```

-3. Open your browser and navigate to the URL shown in the frontend terminal (usually http://localhost:5173).
+3. Open your browser and navigate to the URL shown in the frontend terminal (usually http://localhost:3000).

 ## Project Structure

 - `backend/`: Python backend with the research agent implementation
 - `frontend/`: React frontend with TypeScript and Tailwind CSS
 - `api.py`: FastAPI backend server with WebSocket support
-- `architecture/`: System design and architecture documentation